 Whatever your expertise, there’s a Thai-based business that will be very keen to have you on board to increase their knowledge, ability and opportunities.
 Register with Bangkok recruitment agencies, like ourselves, scour LinkedIn and check ex-pat forums.
 When you’re looking for roles, just be aware that titles may differ for your position.
 For example, when it comes to management consulting Bangkok businesses may call a role Principal Leadership Consultant, or a VP of Marketing in the US, may be Head of Marketing in Thailand.
 Same skills required, just a different job title.

 As you’d expect, wages vary here just like anywhere else, depending on the industry, project and whether the business is a start-up or multinational.
-Below are are guideline wage ranges for specific consultant roles, to see exact wages for current vacancies that match your expertise, get in touch or search online for that role in Bangkok, it should bring up some jobs.
+Below are guideline wage on the average salary in Thailand for specific consultant roles, to see exact wages for current vacancies that match your expertise, get in touch or search online for that role in Bangkok, it should bring up some jobs.
 Bear in mind that typically they may not show the wage, standard procedure around the world.

 Wage ranges for consultant positions: